toannguyenle/sassApp/readme.md

+User authentication added.
+Admin functionality: log in as "admin" and password: "admin"

 #Sassy-Art (Styling Rails Apps with SASS)

 This is a sample Rails app (limited functionality -- Index action only) designed for the SASS lesson.